GetUp!

-GetUp! is an independent progressive Australian political activist group.
+GetUp!, often referred to without punctuation as GetUp, is an independent progressive Australian political activist group.
 It was launched in August 2005 to encourage Internet activism in Australia, though it has increasingly engaged in offline community organising.

-GetUp! is an independent, issue-based organisation.
+GetUp is an independent, issue-based organisation.
 It advocates for progressive public policy change in Australia in the areas of the environment, economy, human rights, and democracy.
 GetUp does not make financial donations to, or receive donations from, registered Australian political parties, and does not run or fund candidates at Australian elections.

 History

-GetUp! was co-founded by Jeremy Heimans, David Madden, both graduates of Harvard Kennedy School at Harvard University, and Amanda Tattersall (who also founded the Sydney Alliance and is an associate professor at Sydney University). in August 2005.
+GetUp was co-founded by Jeremy Heimans, David Madden, both graduates of Harvard Kennedy School at Harvard University, and Amanda Tattersall (who also founded the Sydney Alliance and is an associate professor at Sydney University). in August 2005.

 The launch was accompanied by a television advertising campaign.
 Its initial campaign aimed to help voters to "keep the Howard government accountable" after it won a majority of seats in the Australian Senate on 9 August 2005, following the 2004 Australian federal election.
 GetUp encouraged visitors to send an email to Coalition senators that read "I'm sending you this message because I want you to know that I'm watching.
 Now that you have absolute power in the Senate, it is only people like me who can hold you accountable.
 And we will."

-Brett Solomon was the first executive director of GetUp! and served until 2008, when he left to join Avaaz.
+Brett Solomon was the first executive director of GetUp and served until 2008, when he left to join Avaaz.
 Early members of GetUp's board were drawn from across the political spectrum, and included Cate Faehrmann, Bill Shorten (then National Secretary of the Australian Workers' Union), former leader of the Liberal Party, John Hewson, and entrepreneur Evan Thornley.

-Simon Sheikh was the National Director of GetUp! from 2008 to July 2012.
+Simon Sheikh was the National Director of GetUp from 2008 to July 2012.

-Sam McLean was the National Director of GetUp! from July 2012 (at the age of 24) to July 2015.
+Sam McLean was the National Director of GetUp from July 2012 (at the age of 24) to July 2015.

 Paul Oosting was the GetUp!
 National Director from 2019 to 2022.

-Larissa Baldwin (aka Baldwin-Roberts) was appointed CEO in September 2022.
+Larissa Baldwin-Roberts was appointed CEO from 2022 to March 2025.
+Baldwin is a Widjabul Wia-bul woman of the Bundjalung people, and was previously campaign manager.
+She had also worked internationally, is an expert on the gas industry in Australia, and co-founded Seed Mob, the first Indigenous youth climate network.

+Paul Ferris serves as the current CEO of GetUp.